earkevin11/Virtual-Network-Peering/README.md

 <p/>

-# Disable public IP for staging VM and try to access IIS via its private IP
+# Disable public IP for staging VM and try to access IIS via its private IP on testvm
-- Users will see that testingvm cannot access stagingvm because they are on a different network
 - Navigate to the virtual network > NIC > IP Configurations > Select the ipconfig1 > Disassociate

 <p align="center">